YotaYota/notes/src/network/junos.md

 ### Fiber

 Fiber-Optic cables can transfer data faster and farther than copper cables.
+With fiber, the bottleneck is not the cable, but how fast electrical signals can be converted from and to light.

 Can transfer light pulse ~100 km.

 Not susceptible to electro-magnetic interference.

 NW devices rarely comes with built-in fibre ports, but they come with empty slots for **SFPs** (small form-factor pluggable).
-SFPs comes in different varieties.
+SFPs comes in different varieties. **DAC** are prebuilt cable and connector.
 More fragile than copper cables.

 - Transmission mode: